-This section includes information on Umbraco security, its various security options and configuring how authentication & authorization works in Umbraco
+This section includes information on Umbraco security, its different security options and configuring how authentication & authorization works in Umbraco.

 We have a dedicated security page on our main site which provides most of the details you may need to know about security within the Umbraco CMS including how to report a vulnerability: https://umbraco.com/products/umbraco-cms/security/

 We highly encourage the use of HTTPS on Umbraco websites especially in production environments.
 By using HTTPS you greatly improve the security of your website.

 Don't forget to configure your Umbraco when using HTTPS.

 Authentication for backoffice users in Umbraco uses ASP.NET Identity which is a flexible and extendable framework for authentication.